-Pollutants of Concern Basis Phase I (36 MGD) & Phase II (44 MGD): Total Residual Chlorine (TRC) Chlorine is used for disinfection.
-A daily maximum TRC limit of $0.01~\text{mg/L}$ has been determined using the US EPA's chronic TRC criterion of $11~\mu\text{g/L}$ in the receiving stream after dilution.
-Refer to Section 4.7.8 below for calculations.
-Phase I (36 MGD) & Phase II (44 MGD): Dissolved Oxygen (DO) According to the steady-state dissolved oxygen Georgia DOSAG model, a minimum effluent DO of 6.0 mg/L is protective of the instream Water Quality Standard for dissolved oxygen described in Section 3.1 above.
+Pollutants of Concern Basis Total Residual Chlorine (TRC) Chlorine is used for disinfection.
+A daily maximum TRC limit of 0.01 mg/L has been determined using the US EPA's chronic TRC criterion of 11 μ g/L in the receiving stream after dilution.
+Refer to Section 4.7.7 below for calculations.
+Dissolved Oxygen (DO) A daily minimum DO limit of 6.0 mg/L has been maintained in the draft permit.
+According to the steady-state dissolved oxygen Georgia DOSAG model, a minimum effluent DO of xx mg/L is protective of the instream Water Quality Standard for dissolved oxygen described in Section 3.1 above.
 Total phosphorus measures all forms of phosphorus in a sample (orthophosphate, condensed phosphate, and organic phosphate).
-Orthophosphate, or reactive phosphorus is the amount of phosphorus available to chemically or biologically react.
+Orthophosphate, or reactive phosphorus is the amount of phosphorus available to chemically or biologically react in the environment.
 Discharges of total phosphorus directly to or within the watershed upstream from waterbodies with total phosphorus water quality standards must undergo an analysis to determine if the discharge of the pollutants has the reasonable potential to cause or contribute to instream water quality standard violations.
 Total Phosphorus (TP), Orthophosphate Based on the pollutant being present in the wastestream, EPD has identified total phosphorus as a pollutant of concern for the following: POTWs, Private and Institutional Developments, CSO Control Facilities, and applicable Non POTWs.
-Monitoring for orthophosphate has been included in the permit to provide information for further analyses and development of appropriate numeric or narrative effluent limits.
+An effluent limit for total phosphorus and monitoring for orthophosphate has been included in the permit to provide information for further analyses and development of appropriate numeric or narrative effluent limits.
 Additionally, the permittee will be required to develop and maintain a Comprehensive Nutrient Optimization Plan.
 Orthophosphate monitoring has been included in the draft permit in accordance with EPD's Strategy for Addressing Phosphorus in NPDES Permitting , 2011.
-See Section 5.10 and 5.11 of this Fact Sheet for additional information.
+See Section 5.9 and 5.10 of this Fact Sheet for additional information.
+The current monthly average TP limit of 0.30 mg/L has been maintained in the draft permit.
+The proposed limit is in accordance with EPD's Strategy for Addressing Point Source Phosphorus Load above Jackson Lake , 2007.